The Washburn Parallaxe (PXL20EWH-D) In Gloss White

 Cons

-The Parallaxe can meet the demands of most rock shredders, ensuring performance, playability, and comfort, bringing you to a new level of playing.
+The Parallaxe can meet the demands of most rock shredders, ensuring performance, playability, and comfort, bringing you to a new level.

 Tech Specs